tymyrddin/blue/source/docs/active/design/concealed.md

 # Staying hidden in plain sight

+Concealing honeypots isn’t about perfect mimicry—it’s about being just realistic enough to waste an attacker’s time while you gather intel.

 *If your honeypot gets detected, you’re not trapping attackers—you’re just hosting free hacking lessons.*

 ## Automatic redeployment: The digital whack-a-mole